rx-modules/PlayerDB/README.md

 The function tag, `#rx.playerdb:api/on_entry_add`, allows a function to be run when an entry is added.
 Just plop a function tag with the function you want to fire.
 This function will fire before a `api/get_self` completes allowing you to intercept the creation ;)

-The player data will already be stored in rx:io playerdb.player.data and will automatically save for you.
+The player data will already be stored in rx.playerdb:io player.data and will automatically save for you.
 Do **not** call `api/save_self`, just modify the data!

-    data modify storage rx:io playerdb.player.data.author.cool_pack set value {eggs: 0b}  # No eggs :(
+    data modify storage rx.playerdb:io player.data.author.cool_pack set value {eggs: 0b}  # No eggs :(

 <br>
 </details>